tommokmok/ControlStar/README.md

 ##Progress
 -The Star can move left and right
 -The star can move up and down
 -Horizontal movement have boundary

+##Todo
+-Using TextView for this application is not good.Maybe using another module to implement is better.

 ##Notes
 -Android Studio 3 is very powerful.
 It gives many hint to solve the error and